MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-webstore.md

 1. Change the version number in your extension's manifest.JSON file to a higher number using the following syntax: `"version":"versionString"`.
 If the "version":"1.0", then you can update to "version":"1.1" or any number higher than "1.0".
 2. Update the "version" of `<updatecheck>` in the XML file to match the number that you put in the manifest file in the previous step.
 For example:<br>`<updatecheck codebase='https://app.somecompany.com/extensionfolder/helloworld.crx' version='1.1' />`
 3. Create a CRX file that includes the new changes.
-Go to *edge://extensions* and enable **Developer mode**.
+Go to `edge://extensions` and enable **Developer mode**.
 4. Click **Pack extension** and go to the directory for the extension source.

    > [!IMPORTANT]
    > Use the same PEM file that was generated and saved the first time the CRX file was created.
-If you don't use the same PEM file the app ID of the extension will change and the update will be treated as a new extension.
+If you don't use the same PEM file, the app ID of the extension changes and the update will be treated as a new extension.

 5. Drag and drop the CRX file into the extensions window and verify that it loads.
-The extension will be disabled after this operation.
-To enable it add the CRX ID of the extension to the ExtensionInstallAllowList policy.
+The extension is disabled after this operation.
+To enable it add the CRX ID of the extension to the [ExtensionInstallAllowList](/deployedge/microsoft-edge-policies#extensioninstallallowlist) policy.
 6. Test the updated extension.
 7. Replace the old CRX file and XML file with the new files for the updated extension.